-Eligibility For Your Dependents
+Eligibility for Your Dependents

-You should enroll your eligible dependents to participate in the Plan of benefits at the same time you enroll.
+You must enroll your eligible dependents to participate in the Plan of benefits at the same time you enroll.
 You need to enroll your dependents by completing the necessary enrollment forms and submitting those to the Administration Office.
 The Administration Office shall require you to provide information or documents to verify your dependents' status (for example, a copy of a marriage certificate, birth certificate, adoption papers or divorce decree).
-If you have any changes in family status (for example, marriage, birth of child, death of any of your dependents or divorce) you must notify the Administration Office.
+If you fail to timely enroll your eligible dependents when you enroll (including providing all the necessary information), your dependents will not be able to enroll at a later point, except as otherwise provided in the Plan.